ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 A Client supporting the 'error' parameter (see {{Sections 4.1.2 and 8 of I-D.ietf-ace-key-groupcomm}}) and able to understand the specified error may use that information to determine what actions to take next.
 If it is included in the error response and supported by the Client, the 'error_description' parameter may provide additional context.
 In particular, the following guidelines apply.

 * In case of error 10, the Client should stop sending the request in question to the Group Manager, until the group becomes inactive.
 As per this document, this error is relevant only for the Administrator, if it tries to delete a group without having set its status to inactive first (see {{configuration-resource-delete}}).
-In such a case, the Administrator should take the expected course of actions, and set the group status to inactive first (see {{configuration-resource-put}} and {{configuration-resource-patch}}), before proceeding with the group deletion.
+In such a case, the Administrator should take the expected course of actions, and set the group status to inactive first (see {{configuration-resource-put}} and {{configuration-resource-patch}}), before sending a new request of group deletion to the Group Manager.

 # Security Considerations # {#sec-security-considerations}